 If you want to make gravy, it will only take an extra 10 minutes of time.
 Ready?
 Let's do it!

 12. Mix equal parts all purpose flour and softened butter, till it forms a thick paste.
 Drop this into the meat broth and quickly whisk it smooth.
 I love the richness butter gives gravy since I'm not using the traditional method of making it with the browned bits or in the pan.

 **If you didn't trim off a lot of fat off your meat prior to cooking, you will want to skim off the fat or pour it into a gravy fat separator.
 After the fat rises to the top, pull out the plug and pour the broth back into the pan.**

 13. Turn the pressure cooker to browning or SAUTE MORE mode.
-Stir continuously (so the gravy won't burn on the bottom of the pan) till the gravy begins to bubble and thicken to your desired consistency.
+Stir or use a whisk continuously (so the gravy won't burn on the bottom of the pan) till the gravy begins to bubble and thicken to your desired consistency.

 Enjoy your creation!

 I hope you will use these tips and techniques to perfect your favorite family roast recipe in your pressure cooker.